-One of the most valuable designations in the world of financial management is the coveted CFP — or, certified financial planner.
+One of the most valuable designations in the world of financial management is the coveted CFP label — Certified Financial Planner.
 Your goal as a CFP is to help people right the ship and make smart money moves both now and in the future.

-In order to earn your CFP designation, there’s a series of steps from educational hours, on-the-job experience and an exam you must pass — all of which are outlined on the official CFP website.
+In order to earn your CFP designation, there’s a series of steps to take — from educational hours, on-the-job experience and an exam you must pass — all of which are outlined on the official CFP website.